Hearing Dates 2016

 June 30, July 7, July 14, July 21, July 28, Aug 4, Aug 11, Aug 18, Aug 25

 Carry over OCSL suspensions to 2016

-The EODSA conducts all disciplinary matters in accordance with the OSA Policies and Procedure
+The EODSA conducts all disciplinary matters in accordance with the Ontario Soccer Policies and Procedure

 EODSA Discipline By Review and Hearings are held every Thursday starting at 6:00 pm.

 The Following are the Hearing dates for the 2015 Season